bibleexchange/courses/book-of-romans/003_practical/1501_chapter-15.md

 - Joy and Peace through the Holy Ghost are prerequisites to abounding in hope.

 - Being full of goodness, admonish one another.

-- Paul explains that he is called to minister the Gospel especially to the Gentiles.

-v.
-23-23 Paul restates again his desire and intention to visit the church at Rome and his itinerary.
-He must first go to Spain and collect an offering for the saints at Jerusalem.
-He would then bring the offering to Jerusalem, after which he intends to visit Roman.

-It is interesting to note that there is somewhat a controversy over Romans 15:14&mdash;16:27.
-The question is as follows, &quot;Where did Romans originally end.&quot; Many old manuscripts do not contain this passage, and at the same time most do in one way or another.
-Some have it placed at the end of chapter fourteen and others both at the end of chapter fourteen and at the end of the book.
-This bears no influence of compromising the texts integrity, but can be logically in a hypothetical manner explained.
-Someone copying the letter and desiring to disperse it amongst many different churches could have left off the parts personal to the church at Rome.

-Romans 15:
-Consists of two parts, he reviews back to the former chapter and enforces it some, and he uses the example of Christ, the two chapters intermingle.
-He again talks about the strong bearing the weak Christians, We are to not only look at our own interests but rather more look at others interests.
-In business I have to be careful not to cheat my customers, → the same application falls to the Christians spiritual life.
-Chapter 15: talks about the conduct of a Christian
-He didn&apos;st suffer for himself, so as much we are to suffer for Christ&apos;s sake, for Christ If we don&apos;st see a change in others, there is something.
-The strong ought to bear the infirmities of the weak.
-We ought to not please ourself but Christ.
-Are we fully persuaded?
-The strong person has something more than the weaker person has?
-They have more faith.
-We have a right to exercise and do what we want, but if it doesn&apos;st please the Lord we should lay it down.
-The &quot;Theme of chapter 15&quot;: → Doing for others

-ROMANS CHAPTER 15

 Why should the Christian be concerned with others instead of himself?